Antiquary & Expert CNES

 An exceptional scientific and decorative instrument

-This large, monumental barometer-thermometer , measuring 1.50 m in height , is a remarkable example of the decorative and scientific art of the early 19th century.
-Made of carved and gilded wood , it stands out for its elegance and its unusual format, reserved for prestigious interiors.
+This large, monumental barometer-thermometer , measuring 1.5 meters high , is a remarkable example of early 19th-century decorative and scientific art.
+Made of carved and gilded wood , it is distinguished by its elegance and unusual size, reserved for prestigious interiors.

 The frame features refined ornamentation inspired by neoclassical :

-- a ribbon bow at the top, a symbol of elegance and refinement,
+- a ribboned bow at the top, a symbol of elegance and refinement,

 - friezes of pearls and acanthus leaves , typical of the Empire and Restoration periods,

-- leafy scrolls and a shell in the lower part, reinforcing the decorative richness.
+- leafy scrolls and a shell at the bottom, enhancing the decorative richness.

-The gilding, old and patinated, reveals warm nuances which accentuate the relief of the sculpture.
+The gilding, old and patinated, reveals warm nuances that accentuate the relief of the sculpture.

 This object combines two measuring instruments:

-- The mercury barometer , with its graduated scale in French, bearing the words "Barometer according to Torricelli".
+- The mercury barometer , with its graduated scale in French, bearing the inscription "Barometer according to Torricelli."
 Evangelista Torricelli (1608-1647) was the first to demonstrate, in the 17th century, the principle of the mercury barometer.
-This type of barometer, still very popular in the 19th century, made it possible to predict the weather.
+This type of barometer, still very popular in the 19th century, made it possible to predict weather patterns.

-- The thermometer , with its glass tube graduated in Réaumur degrees (scale invented in 1731 by René-Antoine Ferchault de Réaumur, commonly used in France until the middle of the 19th century before being replaced by the Celsius scale).
+- The thermometer , equipped with its glass tube graduated in degrees Réaumur (scale invented in 1731 by René-Antoine Ferchault de Réaumur, commonly used in France until the middle of the 19th century before being replaced by the Celsius scale).

-These instruments were as much utilitarian as they were prestigious , demonstrating the interest in science in aristocratic and cultured bourgeois circles.
+These instruments were as utilitarian as they were prestigious , demonstrating the interest in science among aristocratic and educated bourgeois circles.

 Historical context

-Dating from around 1810-1820 , this object is part of the pivotal period between the Empire and the Restoration.
-It reflects the taste for balance and symmetry inspired by Antiquity, combined with a practical function in the service of scientific progress.
+Dating from around 1810-1820 , this object belongs to the pivotal period between the Empire and the Restoration.
+It reflects a taste for balance and symmetry inspired by Antiquity, combined with a practical function serving scientific progress.

-Models of this size (150 cm) were intended to adorn living rooms, libraries or galleries of large residences.
+Models of this size (150 cm) were intended to adorn the living rooms, libraries, or galleries of grand residences.
 They reflect both social prestige and openness to new knowledge.

-- Old gilding, patina of use, wear consistent with age.
+- Antique gilding, patina from use, wear consistent with age.

 - Graduated dial partially erased but legible.

-- Untested instruments, sold as collectibles and decoration .
+- Untested instruments, sold as collector's and decorative items .

-With its exceptional dimensions and the quality of its gilding, this gilded wooden barometer-thermometer is much more than a simple scientific instrument: it is a ceremonial wall piece of furniture , reflecting the refined taste of the French elites of the early 19th century.
+With its exceptional dimensions and the quality of its gilding, this gilded wooden barometer-thermometer is much more than a simple scientific instrument: it is a showy wall piece , reflecting the refined taste of the French elites of the early 19th century.